 In their study of primary school teachers, Goudling, Rowland, and Barbers (2002) similarly found that the teachers had inadequate mathematical knowledge.
-Moreover, this has been found to be the case even for very elementary content (Hill, Rowland and Ball 2005).
+Moreover, this has been found to be the case even for very elementary content (Hill, Rowland & Ball 2005).
 The results of this study confirm this finding, indicating that this factor undermined the pre-service teachers’ skills for understanding and exploring what the pupils were doing.
 Their difficulties in clearly expressing what they saw also made it more difficult for them to share their thoughts with their colleagues within the group.
 Consequently, their focus was more directed toward the procedures and pupils’ activities that they could describe.
-This finding accords with what we described as procedural knowledge in this study, and by giving the students hands-on tasks to develop their own understanding, this also resulted in a conceptual focus when they studied the pupils’ task-solving.
+This finding accords with what we described as procedural knowledge in this study, and by giving the teacher students hands-on tasks to develop their own understanding, this also resulted in a conceptual focus when they studied the pupils’ task-solving.

 Shulman (1986) recommended the use of case studies, which were applied in the pre- and post-tests in this study.
 However, because case studies were not used in the lesson, this did not impact on the pre-service teachers’ understanding.
 Instead, a mathematical task on averages was added in the fourth and fifth research lessons, which appeared to have influenced a shift among the pre-service teachers towards a focus on the pupils’ conceptual understanding.
 The desing of the mathematical task that was grounded in variation theoretical assumptions (Marton, 2015), requiring the teachers to work on the three types of averages simultaneously, enabled them to discern what it takes to understand the mean value in contrast to other types of averages.
 Related to the video where the five pupils deal with mean value, this resulted in a shift from reasoning about pupils learning in general, a procedural knowledge to a conceptual focus.
 The pre-service teachers’ increased conceptual knowledge enhanced by the lesson design with hands-on tasks helped them to identify the pupils’ informal and formal expressed understanding through analyzing the pupils’ reasoning.
 As the tasks were constructed to offer enhanced conceptual knowledge based on rich information-relationship between algorithm, averages, and context (as promoted by c.f.
 Hiebert & Lefevre, 1986) the pre-service students could identify the pupils’ conceptual understanding to a higher degree, in line with previous research (c.f.
 Champman, 2013).